kwame-mintah/notes-md/personal-development/coding/00-algorithms.md

 ## Depth-first search (DFS)

 Depth-first search (DFS) is a technique used for traversing trees or graphs.
 Backtracking is used for traversal.
-In the traversal first, the deepest node is visited and then backtracks to its parent node if no sibling of that node exists
+In the first traversal, the deepest node is visited and then backtracks to its parent node if no sibling of that node exists

 The algorithm begins at the root node and then it explores each branch before _backtracking_.
 By using recursion you take advantage of the fact that left and right subtrees are also trees and share the same properties.